lexrex333/Herpes---Comp-Bio-Python-Pipeline-Project/README.md

 ```bash
 mkdir Python_Pipeline_Project
 ```
+(If you decide to do this, make sure to cd into the directory when downloading the files.)

 Go to the terminal and type the command - keep in mind that the URL is the one you copied in the previous step, which will be a new URL for each transcriptome:
 ```bash